Dustin Morrow- Fire Chief

 I have taken steps to make sure that I have a broad mix of experiences, certifications and education, including an Associates Degree in Fire Science, a Bachelors Degree in Business Administration and I am very close to having my Masters Degree in Leadership.
 Ironically, after being a Paramedic for over 20 years, I find myself needing to go back to school to become certified as an Emergency Medical Technician.
 This will allow me to compliment the crews when they need another set of hands on emergency medical incidents.

 I have also made sure that I have a broad professional network, both in and out of the fire service, so that I can stay current with industry mandates and trends.
-I am a member of the International Association of Fire Chiefs - Western Division, Washington Fire Chiefs Association, National Fire Protection Association, Fire Department Safety Officers Association, and the Washington Urban and Regional Information System Association.
+I am a member of the International Association of Fire Chiefs - Western Division, Washington Fire Chiefs Association, National Fire Protection Association, Fire Department Safety Officers Association, Government Finance Officers Association, and the Washington Urban and Regional Information System Association.

 Not only will I live locally here on the Key Peninsula, but I will be active in the community.
 I have joined the Longbranch Improvement Club, the Key Peninsula Lions Club, the Key Peninsula Toastmasters, and I am an active participant through the District with the Key Peninsula Business Association.
 Not only will you see me interacting and giving back to the community, but you will see my wife and boys doing the same.

 I have many plans for the Fire District during my tenure.
 For now, I will continue to emphasize the safety, performance, professionalism and service aspects of the District’s existing culture.